lewis-ingleton/horiseon-homepage-refactoring/README.md

-# Horiseon homepage (challenge-01)
+# Horiseon homepage refactoring

-This challenge was to improve the accessibility and semantic structure of the html and CSS of Horiseon's homepage.
+In this challenge I have refactored the existing HTML and CSS files in order to improve the accesibility and semantic structure of the Horiseon homepage.

-## Description
+## Actions taken

 In this challenge I focused on:
     - adding alt descriptions to images